Activities meet the following objectives:

 - How can students promote respect for diverse religious believers and non- believers?

-2. Now use the chart to think about patterns on your list.
+4. Use the chart to think about patterns in the groups you listed.
 The chart includes some categories by which groups define themselves.
 For example, if you said that sometimes Muslims are treated unfairly, you can put a check in the column labeled “Religion,” because Muslims are a group defined by their religion.
-Read your list and see what characteristics define the different groups you have identified.
+Read down your list and see what characteristics define the different groups you have identified.